hcao10/link-in-bio/content/authors/admin/_index.md

 highlight_name: true
 ---

 Haowei(Howard) Cao is a Ph.D. candidate in Computer Science at the University of Houston, showcasing a strong background in data analytics, image processing, visualization, and artificial intelligence.
-He has excelled academically, earning multiple Summa Cum Laude honors and Dean’s List recognitions.
 His research work is robust, with contributions to projects like Topic-based Indexing and innovative approaches in Super-resolution Image Technology.
 Haowei has co-authored a paper under review for the IEEE 17th Pacific Visualization Symposium.
 {style="text-align: justify; font-size: 0.8em;"}